arouge/gaiaOAuth2/README.md

 # gaiaOAuth2

 ## Description
-gaiaOAuth2 is a management tool for Salesforce B2C Account Manager that allows administrators to connect via OAuth2 to perform various management operations, including:
+gaiaOAuth2 is a management tool for Salesforce B2C Account Manager that allows administrators to connect via OAuth2 to perform scripted management operations, including:

 - Listing available organizations
 - Viewing users within an organization